ChairmanQwesi/SOP_1/SOP_WEB.md

 This SOP outlines the standard procedures for setting up a virtual Linux server environment tailored for web application testing.
 It ensures consistency in deployment, appropriate configuration, and alignment with testing requirements.

 ### AUDIENCE
-This document is intended for system administrators, QA engineers, DevOps teams, and IT personnel involved in provisioning virtual environments for test automation or manual web application testing.
+This document is intended for system administrators, engineers, DevOps teams, and IT personnel involved in provisioning virtual environments for test automation or manual web application testing.

 ### APPROVAL TABLE